SyncfusionExamples/How-to-count-checked-nodes-of-WF-TreeViewAdv/README.md

 ![count of checked nodes](output.png)

 Take a moment to peruse the [WinForms TreeViewAdv - CheckBox](https://help.syncfusion.com/windowsforms/treeview/getting-started#checkbox) documentation, to learn more about checkbox with examples.

+## Requirements to run the demo

+Visual Studio 2015 and above versions